-HHS will provide appropriate auxiliary aids to persons with disabilities and interpreters to persons with Limited-English Proficiency where necessary to afford such persons and equal opportunity to participate in or benefit from program, services and employment.
-Braille and taped materials, interpreters, readers, listening devices, television decoders, visual fire alarms using strobe lights, captioned films and other assistive devices for persons with impaired hearing or vision or with limited-English proficiency.
+St. Johns County (County) will provide appropriate auxiliary aids to persons with disabilities where necessary to afford such persons an equal opportunity to participate in or benefit from programs, services, and employment.
+Examples include Braille and taped materials, interpreters, readers, listening devices, television decoders, visual fire alarms using strobe lights, captioned films, and other assistive devices for persons with impaired hearing or vision.

-- a.
 All qualified and potential clients are entitled to an equal opportunity to use and benefit from the programs and services of the department and its contracted service providers.
-This includes reasonable accommodations to ensure that programs and services are equally accessible to and equally effective for otherwise qualified persons with disabilities who have hearing, vision or mobility impairments.
-HHS will take reasonable steps to provide services and information in appropriate languages, other than English, to ensure that limited-English proficiency persons are effectively informed and can effectively participate in and benefit from its programs, services and activities. - b.
-Auxiliary aids or language interpreters will be available for use by clients, potential clients, employees and applicants with impaired sensory, manual or speaking skills in each phase of the service delivery or employment process (e.g. telephone inquiries, requests, intake interviews, employment interviews, term and conditions of employment, service provision, counseling and complaints, etc.) at no cost.
+This includes reasonable accommodations to ensure that programs and services are equally accessible to and equally effective for otherwise qualified persons with disabilities who have hearing, vision, or mobility impairments.

+Auxiliary aids or language interpreters will be available for use by clients, potential clients, employees, and applicants with impaired sensory, manual, or speaking skills in each phase of the service delivery or employment process (e.g., telephone inquiries, requests, intake interviews, employment interviews, term and conditions of employment, service provision, counseling, and complaints, etc.) at no cost.

-All employees are responsible for ensuring equal accessibility and equally beneficial services to all clients and potential clients of the department.
+All employees are responsible for ensuring equal accessibility and equally beneficial services to all clients and potential clients of the County.